Foods

 Whey Protein Powder Calories and Macros — Nutrition Facts per 1 scoop (30g)

-Whey Protein Powder: 120 cal, 24g protein, 3g carbs, 1.5g fat per 1 scoop (30g).
+Whey Protein Powder: 106 cal, 23.4g protein, 1.9g carbs, 0.5g fat per 1 scoop (30g).
 Full nutrition breakdown, how whey protein powder fits common goals, and the fastest way to track it.

 By Bento Bunny Team

-Whey Protein Powder contains 120 calories per 1 scoop (30g), with 24g of protein, 3g of carbs, and 1.5g of fat.
-Here's the full nutrient breakdown and how it fits into common tracking goals.
+Whey Protein Powder contains 106 calories per 1 scoop (30g), with 23.4g of protein, 1.9g of carbs, and 0.5g of fat.
+Here's the full nutrient breakdown — sourced from USDA FoodData Central — and how it fits into common tracking goals.

 Whey Protein Powder nutrition facts